-More and more Arab women correspondents beat their male colleagues to report news for Arab television outlets at both sides of the Lebanon-Israel war zone.
+More and more Arab women correspondents beat their male colleagues to report

 "I volunteered to go to south Lebanon, although I usually work in the newsroom in Doha.
 The management did not discourage me from going for being a woman.
 On the contrary, I felt they appreciated my decision," said Katia Nasser, whose name has become familiar among Arab audiences.

 Women in general take a back seat in most of the male-dominated Middle East countries, but in audiovisual media, Arab women are increasingly occupying the jobs.